shakerin/pyland/ucg/docs/PYLAND.md

 ```

 #### Notes
-* frame1 and frame2 frames should be present in any directory listed in 'frame_dirs'
+* frame1 and frame2 frames must be present in any directory listed in 'frame_dirs'